 Let’s face it, babies are the BEST!
 But your little bundle of joy could be a drain on the pocketbook if you’re not careful.
-In our Babies on the Brain article, we discuss things you can do now to prepare for getting pregnant both physically and financially.
-Let’s dive in deeper on budgeting for baby.

 You have almost 10 months to prepare for your little one’s arrival and a laundry list of items you'll need, so it’s important to start budgeting for your baby even before she arrives.
 When you add everything together, your baby could run your family as much as $2,000 a month, so spending wisely is important.